radian-software/selectrum/README.md

   `find-file`, the canonical representation of each candidate is its absolute path on the filesystem.

-Note that sorting and filtering is done on the standard values of candidates, not their `selectrum-candidate-display` or `selectrum-candidate-full` values.
-However, highlighting is of course done using `selectrum-candidate-display` if it is present.
+Note that sorting, filtering, and highlighting is done on the standard values of candidates, before any of these text properties are handled.

 There is one final detail: the `selectrum-refine-candidates-function` may return, in addition to the refined list of candidates, a